Bohaska/nationstates_ai/README.md

 Example: prompt = "Who would Donald Trump agree with,"

 Sent query: "Who would Donald Trump agree with, 1, 2, 3, or 4?"

+7. Run the bot.

+The logs are outputted to logs.log.